Julia Cohen

 Julia Cohen (born March 23, 1989) is an American former professional tennis player.
 In 2001, she won the USTA National Spring Championships 12-Under Division Championship.
 In her career, Cohen won five singles and five doubles titles on the ITF Women's Circuit.
-On 30 July 2012, she reached her best singles ranking of world No. 97.
-On 13 May 2013, she peaked at No. 121 in the doubles rankings.
+On July 30, 2012, she reached her best singles ranking of world No. 97.
+On May 13, 2013, she peaked at No. 121 in the doubles rankings.

 She played collegiate tennis for the Miami Hurricanes at the University of Miami in Coral Gables, Florida.

-Tennis career
+Early life and education

-Cohen grew up in Philadelphia and started tennis at the age of three.
-Her father, Dr. Richard Cohen, played tennis for the University of Pennsylvania and played professional tennis for two years, and her brother Josh was an All-American tennis player at the University of Miami and became head coach of the World Team Tennis Philadelphia Freedoms.
-At the age of six, she was ranked No. 1 in 18-and-under doubles in the USTA Middle States region (including Pennsylvania, New Jersey and Delaware).
+Cohen was born in Philadelphia, Pennsylvania, on March 23, 1989. and started tennis at the age of three.
+Her father, Dr. Richard Cohen, played tennis for the Penn Quakers at the University of Pennsylvania and then played professionally for two years.
+Her brother Josh was an All-American tennis player at the University of Miami who later was named head coach of the Philadelphia Freedoms, a World Team Tennis team.

+At the age of six, she was ranked No. 1 in 18-and-under doubles in the USTA Middle States region, which includes Pennsylvania, New Jersey, and Delaware.
 In 1997, at the age of eight, she became the youngest player to win an adult match in a Middle States Tennis Association tournament.
 She was then the US champion in the 9-and-under division.

 In 2001, she won the USTA National Spring Championships 12-Under Division Championship.
 In 2006, she was the top-ranked American girls tennis player.
 That same year, she and partner Kimberly Couts reached the quarterfinals in doubles at the Wimbledon Championships.

 When she was 15 years old, she was No. 6 in the junior world rankings.
 On 11 June 2007, she was ranked No. 4.

 Collegiate tennis career

-In her first year of college tennis, playing number-one singles for the University of Florida Gators.
-She was SEC Rookie of the Year and Intercollegiate Tennis Association (ITA) Rookie of the Year.
+In her first year of college tennis, playing number-one singles for the University of Florida Gators, she was SEC Rookie of the Year and Intercollegiate Tennis Association (ITA) Rookie of the Year.
 She transferred to the University of Miami and finished the year ranked fifth in the U.S. in singles, and was named All-ACC.

 Cohen earned her Bachelor's degree in sports administration summa cum laude from California University of Pennsylvania in 2012 and a Master's degree in sport psychology in 2013.